 - Assault.
 Some people try to overcome an opponent by using various forms of force or intimidation, such as verbal attacks (including gossip and slander), physical violence, or efforts to damage a person financially or professionally.
 Such conduct always makes conflicts worse.

 - Litigation.
 Another way to force people to bend to our will is to take them to court.
 Lawsuits damage relationships and often fail to achieve complete justice.
 When Christians are involved on both sides, their witness can be severely damaged.
 This is why Christians are commanded to settle their differences within the church rather than in the civil courts (1 Cor.
 6:1-8).
-Therefore, it is important to make every effort to settle a dispute out of court whenever possible (Matt.
+Therefore, it is essential to make every effort to settle a dispute out of court whenever possible (Matt.
 5:25-26).

 - Murder.
 In extreme cases, people may be so desperate to win a dispute that they will try to kill those who oppose them.
-While most Christians would not actually kill someone, we should never forget that we stand guilty of murder in God’s eyes when we harbor anger or contempt in our hearts toward others (see 1 John 3:15; Matt.
+While most Christians would not kill someone, we should never forget that we stand guilty of murder in God’s eyes when we harbor anger or contempt in our hearts toward others (see 1 John 3:15; Matt.
 5:21-22).

 PEACEMAKERS—The Godly Model